What is Business Insurance

 Do I really need Business Insurance?

-If your business has premises, you have purchased items in order to run your business (onsite or offsite) or you have stock items, then you need to protect these with the right Business Insurance cover:
+If your business has premises, you have purchased items in order to run your business (onsite or offsite) or you have stock items, then you may want to protect these with the right Business Insurance cover:

 Could this happen to your business?